hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

   <figcaption>The host supplies the checks.
 The model receives a tool result or a reason for rejection before choosing its next step.
 A separate check decides whether it may finish.
 Finishing does not prove the task was done correctly.</figcaption>
 </figure>

 The code around the model is the **harness**.
-It supplies information, runs tools, applies checks, and decides when to stop.
-Calling `done` asks to finish.
-It does not show that the task succeeded.
-A separate check decides whether to allow it.
-A returned record describes an action after it has been attempted.
-To block an action, the check must run before the tool.
+It prepares context, runs tools, enforces limits, and decides when the loop stops.

+In Looplet, `done` is also treated as a proposal.
+When a model calls `done`, it is asking to finish, not proving that the task succeeded.
+A separate host check verifies that required work is complete before letting the loop stop.

-A check that rejects a request should tell the model why.
-If a required check crashes or times out, the run should stop and report that failure.
-The Looplet version used in this demo has a bug here: a crashing completion check can still allow `done`.
-The [failure test](/looplet-demo-notes/#probe-the-failure-contracts) reproduces it.
-A later eval can find missing work, but it cannot make a broken completion check safe.
+A rejected action should return a clear explanation so the model can choose a better next step.
+If a required check crashes or times out, the run must halt with an error.
+In the pinned demonstration revision, a crashing completion check can fail open and allow `done`.
+The [failure test](/looplet-demo-notes/#probe-the-failure-contracts) reproduces this limitation.
+An eval can catch missing work after the fact, but it cannot substitute for a safe completion gate during execution.

-Stopping a run cannot undo a payment.
-The payment service must enforce authorization and prevent duplicate payments.
-If a call times out, check whether it took effect before retrying.
+Stopping a run also cannot undo an action that has already occurred.
+The payment service must enforce idempotency and authorization.
+If a network call times out, the system must check whether the payment took effect before retrying.

 ## Turn a failure into a test

-Start with the customer result: did the customer get the right outcome?

-The [runnable refund example](/looplet-demo-notes/#refund-demo-change-the-actual-cartridge) uses two fixed model responses: request a \$250 refund, then call `done`.
-The first version has the rule in its prompt but no code to enforce it.
-The refund goes through, and the run finishes without an error.

-The tools worked.
-The task failed.

-Now add a check that blocks the oversized refund and sends it for review.
-It checks the original request, so split attempts also fail.
+With the host harness in place, we can test the refund policy systematically.

+In the [runnable refund example](/looplet-demo-notes/#refund-demo-change-the-actual-cartridge), we start with an unguarded cartridge that has the policy only in its prompt.
+We feed it two scripted responses: request a \$250 refund, then call `done`.
+Every tool call succeeds.
+The ledger records a \$250 refund.
+The task fails.

+Now we add a policy hook to the cartridge.
+The hook reads the original request, blocks the \$250 refund, and creates a record in `reviews.json`.

-If we call the model again, it might choose a different action and never test this failure.
-Instead, we feed the saved responses through the changed host.
-We call this **captured-response replay**: testing new code with the same model responses and fresh tool state.
+To confirm the fix, we do not need to call a live model and hope it reproduces the scenario.
+Instead, we take the saved responses from the failed run and pass them through the updated cartridge.
+We call this **captured-response replay**: re-running the exact proposals against fresh tool state to test how the new code handles them.

 <figure>
   <picture>